plone/training/mastering_plone/relations.rst

 Getting of relations and backrelations in code
 ----------------------------------------------

 If you want to find out what objects are related to each other, you use the relation catalog.
-Here is a convenience-method that allows you to find all kinds of relations:
+Here is a convenience-method that allows you to find all kinds of relations.

 .. code-block:: python

     from zc.relation.interfaces import ICatalog
     from zope.component import getUtility
     from zope.intid.interfaces import IIntIds
+    from plone.app.linkintegrity.handlers import referencedRelationship

+    def example_get_backlinks(obj):
+        backlinks = []
+        for rel in get_backrelations(attribute=referencedRelationship):
+            if rel.isBroken():
+                backlinks.append(dict(href='',
+                                      title='broken reference',
+                                      relation=rel.from_attribute))
+            else:
+                obj = rel.from_object
+                backlinks.append(dict(href=obj.absolute_url(),
+                                      title=obj.title,
+                                      relation=rel.from_attribute))
+        return backlinks

-    def get_references(obj, attribute=None, backrefs=False):
+    def get_relations(obj, attribute=None, backrefs=False):
-        """Get any kind of references and backreferences""" retval = []
+        """Get any kind of references and backreferences""" int_id = get_intid(obj)
-        int_id = get_intid(obj)
         if not int_id:
             return retval